bnm3k/sqlite_bench/README.md

 that on commit/rollback, the connection cedes the write lock and on the next insert within a given connection has to re-acquire the lock.
 I'll try this out too to see if it works, plus also read the docs to see if this is the case.

+## Optimizing single-threaded inserts.

+Back to single-thread world; the roughly 750 inserts per second is still quite low.
+Let's try some optimizations

+1. Set jounal mode to WAL.
+This immediately increases insert speeds from ~750 to ~2500.
+2. Set synchronous to `NORMAL`.
+This gets us to ~25,000 inserts per second.

+Other optimizations I've tried event though they don't seem to have a huge
+effect:

+- Set `temp_store` to`MEMORY`
+- Set `locking_mode` to`EXCLUSIVE`
+- Set `cache_size` to ~1GB
+- Use prepared statements